Gilbert-kyalo/OnlineSchoolManagementSystem/README.md

-Hello fam this is gilbert online school management system that helps teachers grade student,edit their names, Register students etc...enjoy🤗🤗
+Hello fam,this is gilbert online school management system that helps teachers to grade students,edit their names, Register students into an institution etc...enjoy🎭🎭